The Refugee Garden

 Heidi waved me in, “Come see our apartment.”
 I followed up the walk, and we stopped before a white door, “Of course ours is the only one with the security door,” she laughed, half-apologetically, and she turned the key.

 “Have you guys been broken into before?”
-My eyes swept the sidewalk, taking in the slightly rough feel we associate with poverty.
+My eyes swept the sidewalk, taking in the slightly rough feel.

 “Yeah, a few times,” she admitted with a small shrug, “But never while we were home, so that’s good.”

 I followed her inside, and stood in a foyer with purple chalk walls that was adorned with the artwork of the neighbor children.
 Her housemate looked up from an ornate puzzle at the dining room table and waved a distracted hello.

 “This is Erin.
 She’s the director of Friends of Refugees’ Community Garden.”

 Friends of Refugees was a nonprofit in Clarkston that helped support refugees post-resettlement with many different programs.
 Embrace was one of its programs whose mission was to help refugee women with prenatal and postnatal care, working as ambassadors and interpreters so the refugee mothers would understand their rights and options for giving birth in the States.
 It was the opportunity to work with Embrace that had drawn Heidi to Georgia.

 “Hey.”
 Erin looked at me curiously.
 “Sorry about the mess,” she offered, without embarrassment.
 She seemed very no-nonsense and I liked her immediately.
 The apology was unnecessary—the room was bright and orderly, with meditation cushions along one wall and murals on another, accompanied by quotes of Wendell Berry, Martin Luther King, and Mother Theresa.
 It was a soothing space, full of light.

 Heidi looked over to Erin, “I’m just going to show her the community garden.”